OTC Hearing Aids are as Good as Traditional Prescription Hearing Aids and Here’s Why

 OTC hearing aids not only look similar to traditional prescription hearing aids, but their internal components are the same too.
 The current major prescription hearing aid manufacturers just assemble hearing aids.
 They do not make the components that go into their devices.
 Several large companies making the parts also supply the same components to OTC hearing aid companies.
 In fact, there is no difference in quality.

-Evidently, OTC hearing aids cannot be programmed after purchase.
+Cheaper OTC hearing aids cannot be programmed after purchase.
 However, higher quality devices come pre-programmed from the manufacturers.
 The cheaper OTC hearing aids do not have this feature.
 Higher-quality devices don’t just amplify all sounds equally.
 The OTC hearing aid companies pre-program their devices to selectively amplify high tones over low frequencies.
-This is because 90-95% of people with mild to moderate hearing loss have this problem.
+This is because 90-95% of people with mild to moderate hearing loss struggle to hear those high frequency sounds more so than the low.

 Damage from loud noise